robwatts365/MicrosoftTeamsPhone-ConfigureSharedCalling/README.md

 *	Shared telephone phone number for inbound and outbound calling
 *	Microsoft Phone System licensing for users (E5 or other licences with Phone System Standard)
 *	Optional - telephone number(s) for emergency callback

+## Instructions
+Please find step-by-step guidance on the [instructions](/docs/instructions/) page.
+If you think something is missing, please raise them as issues [here](https://github.com/robwatts365/MicrosoftTeamsPhone-ConfigureSharedCalling/issues).

 ## Disclaimer
 > [!IMPORTANT]